jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-18-becoming-design-competent.md

     <p>&#160;&#160;&#160;&#160;&#160;&#160;&#160;
-      Personally, I've spent time learning SASS, which I find incredibly useful, Photoshop, which is uncontested for building mockups and style guides, and JavaScript, along with a number of libraries which provide developers with a whole lot of freedom in design and the development of clean, interactive web applications.
-After everything, I find my design skills to be rather lacking.
-I know they'll improve with experience, but I'm getting impatient!
-So I'll continue to polish them in my own time and at future internships, to the best of my ability, despite the informal nature which involves becoming competant in design.
+      Personally, I've spent time learning SASS, which I find incredibly useful, Photoshop, which is uncontested for building mockups and style guides, and JavaScript, along with a number of libraries which provide developers with freedom in design and the development of clean, interactive web applications.
+Quite obviously, my design ability is rather lacking, so what do I know.
       </p>
     </div>
     <div class="pcontent" style="display: none">